 When do you open the Highland Park Water Tower to visitors?

-The second open house is timed to offer a view of the fall colors, usually the second weekend in October.
+A second open house is timed to offer a view of the fall colors, usually the second weekend in October.

 The Highland Tower is at the intersection of Ford Parkway and Snelling Avenue in Saint Paul.